microsoft/Windows-appsample-customers-orders-database/README.md

 - An editable DataGrid with input validation
 - Form layouts
 - Authenticating and obtaining user info using Azure Active Directory (AAD)
-- Connecting to an external data source
+- Connecting to an external data source using ASP.NET Core 2.0 and Entity Framework

 ## Run the sample